Paige Parker: Early life

-AFLW career
+AFLW

 Parker made her debut for Brisbane in the round 1 game against Greater Western Sydney at Moreton Bay Central Sports Complex on 3 February 2019.
 Following the 2019 season, she joined the Gold Coast.
 After playing 13 games over two seasons, Parker was delisted by the Gold Coast in June 2021.

-Rugby League career
+NRLW

 On 3 December 2021, Parker was recruited by the Newcastle Knights to be a part of their inaugural NRL Women's Premiership squad.

 In round 5 of the delayed 2021 NRL Women's season, Parker made her NRLW debut for the Knights against the Gold Coast Titans.

 In June 2022, she signed with the Brisbane Broncos for the 2022 season.
+She left the club ahead of the 2023 season without having played an NRLW game.